About Us

 The Well began to form in February 2011 when a small group of people gathered to dream together about a new community of faith rooted in the life-giving, love-centered way of Jesus.

 We began gathering in Springfield, a neighborhood just north of downtown Jacksonville.
-Springfield seemed to be a good fit for us because this part of Jacksonville was (& still is) experiencing its own renewal & was quickly becoming a dynamic intersection of rich & poor, black & white, young & old, gay & straight.
-We could easily imagine joining in & practicing the way of Jesus here.
+Springfield seemed to be a good fit for us because this part of Jacksonville was experiencing its own renewal & was quickly becoming a dynamic intersection of people from differing racial, socioeconomic & spiritual backgrounds.
+It seemed to be a good fit for a group seeking to reimagine church together.

-From the beginning, owning a building has always been optional, not assumed.
+From the beginning, owning a building has been optional, not assumed.
 Our first year together was spent gathering weekly for potluck dinner at Carl’s Main Street Diner.
-Since then, we have gathered in coffee houses, breweries, parks, laundromats, homes & other community spaces to learn, listen, create sacred space & love our neighbors.
+Since then, we have gathered in coffee houses, breweries, parks, laundromats, homes & other community spaces to learn, listen, create sacred space & learn to love our neighbors as we are learning to love ourselves.

 springfield.jpg